pluginever/wc-serial-numbers/readme.txt

 === 💝 User Reviews and Testimonials: ===

-Serial Numbers for WooCommerce helps tens of thousands of store owners selling and maanaging license keys/ serial numbers.
+Serial Numbers for WooCommerce helps tens of thousands of store owners sell and manage keys.
 Here are a few testimonials from our 50+ reviews, taken directly from the WordPress plugin repository…

 **Great product and outstanding support!**
 "we use this plugin now more then 3 years and today we upgraded another website. the plugin works fine and without errors over years – regular update and a great support team will help you if you have (but i dont think) a problem." - [@wowstuff](https://wordpress.org/support/topic/great-product-and-outstanding-support-5/)